Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Related Works

 \subsection{Hallucination Detection Techniques}

-Hallucinations in LLMs have been widely studied. \cite{huang2023survey} provides a detailed overview of strategies to detect and mitigate hallucinations, offering insight into their occurrence in current LLMs architectures.
-Ensuring LLM's trustworthiness depends on early detection, as emphasized by \cite{varshneystitch}, who highlights the importance of proactive measures during text generation.
+Hallucinations in LLMs have been widely studied in recent years. \citet{huang2023survey} provide a comprehensive overview of strategies for detecting and mitigating hallucinations, offering valuable insight into how they emerge in current LLM architectures.
+Ensuring the trustworthiness of LLMs depends critically on early detection, as emphasized by \citet{varshneystitch}, who highlight the importance of proactive identification during text generation.

-\cite{zhang2023siren} categorize detection methods into three main types.
-First, \textbf{logit-based estimation}, which uses token-level probabilities or entropy from the model’s logits \cite{quevedo2024detecting}.
-Second, \textbf{verbalized confidence estimation}, where LLMs are asked to self-rate the confidence in their responses.
-Third, \textbf{consistency-based estimation} involves generating multiple candidate outputs and comparing them to detect logical inconsistencies, mimicking human reasoning to refine answers \citep{wang2022self, shi2023replug, zhao2023verify}.
+\citet{zhang2023siren} categorize detection methods into three main types.
+First, logit-based estimation, which relies on token-level probabilities or entropy derived from model logits \citep{quevedo2024detecting}.
+Second, verbalized confidence estimation, in which LLMs are prompted to self-rate their confidence in generated responses.
+Third, consistency-based estimation, which compares multiple generated outputs to identify logical inconsistencies, thereby mimicking human reasoning to refine responses \citep{wang2022self, shi2023replug, zhao2023verify}.

-Furthermore, \cite{jiang2024hallucination} categorize hallucination detection into white-box, grey-box, and black-box techniques.
-White-box methods analyze the model's internal workings to identify when incorrect statements are generated.
-Grey-box approaches examine logit outputs to find areas of low confidence in the output.
-Black-box techniques, which only require the model's final answers, are simpler to apply since they don’t require access to internal states.
+Complementary to this taxonomy, \citet{jiang2024hallucination} classify hallucination detection methods into white-box, grey-box, and black-box approaches.
+White-box methods analyze internal model activations to pinpoint when incorrect statements are produced, while grey-box methods examine logit-level confidence to detect uncertainty.
+In contrast, black-box methods rely solely on model outputs and are easier to apply, since they do not require access to internal states.

-Recent studies introduce SAPLMA \citep{azaria2023internal}, which detects hallucinations by using a classifier trained to predict the truthfulness of statements based on LLMs' hidden layer activations.
-This approach outperforms traditional methods that rely solely on sentence probabilities. \cite{varshneystitch} propose an iterative process that detects potential hallucinations by identifying tokens with low normalized probabilities.
-The system then retrieves relevant information to correct these errors, effectively reducing hallucinations in GPT-3.5.
+Recent studies have also introduced specialized architectures.
+SAPLMA \citep{azaria2023internal}, for example, detects hallucinations using a classifier trained on hidden layer activations to predict the truthfulness of statements, outperforming traditional probability-based baselines.
+Likewise, \citet{varshneystitch} propose an iterative detection process that identifies low-probability tokens and retrieves external evidence to correct potential errors, effectively reducing hallucinations.